Cayenne Pepper and Medicinal Qualities

 the cell membranes of the endothelium are inflamed, oxidized,

 toxic and lacking in energy, they go into spasms (blood pressure

-goes up, and transient lack of circulation in the coronaries
+transient lack of circulation in the coronaries

 is noted, as well as damage to the brain), they become more